 The biggest feature of the seat is that it allows you to reroute the crotch buckle, so that there is no slack, removing the need for a crotch roll.
 The seat does come with a head support, but similar to the head support that came with the Comfy Carry, it can be cumbersome to use.
 I found that especially when using it on the lowest slot, the head support was prone to bunching up behind the baby.

 Newborn Doll – 7 pounds, 17 inches long

-This is Fiona, the CSFTL Huggable Images newborn doll.
-She is 7 pounds and 17 inches long.
+Our Huggable Images newborn doll weighs 7 pounds and is 17 inches long.
 The fit for the newborn is just as optimal as it is for the preemie.
 Once again, I found the head rest on the seat to be more in the way than helpful.
 The ability to route the crotch buckle as noted above is beneficial to the newborn fit as well.
-There is no weight limit on this special routing, however it can only be used in the inner most buckle slot.
-You want to use the buckle slot closest to your child, without them sitting on the buckle.
+There is no weight limit on this special routing, however it can only be used in the innermost buckle slot.
+Use the buckle slot closest to your child without them sitting on the buckle.